opendatacube/datacube-explorer/README.md

 issues before you raise a failing pull request (which run the same checks under Travis).

-If you don't use Conda, install pre-commit from pip:
+Install pre-commit from pip, and initialise it in your repo:

     pip install pre-commit

-If you do use Conda, install from conda-forge (*required* because the pip version uses virtualenvs which are incompatible with Conda's environments)

-    conda install pre_commit

-Now install the pre-commit hook to the current repository:

     pre-commit install

 Your code will now be formatted and validated before each commit.
 You can also invoke it manually by running `pre-commit run`

+**Note**: If you use Conda, install from conda-forge (This is *required* because the pip version uses virtualenvs which are incompatible with Conda's environments)

+    conda install pre_commit

 ## FAQ